peng-yiwen/WiCleanData/README.md

 bash src/facts/run.sh
 ```

-Note: You may need to run `python llm_infer_rewire.py --llm $llms$` if the rewired links have not been checked during refinement.
+Note: You may need to run `python src/taxonomy/llm_infer_rewire.py --llm $llms$` if the rewired links have not been checked during taxonomy refinement.

 ## Evaluation